Discrimination Under Ohio Law

 How can Employment Discrimination be Proven in Ohio?

-This will be proven if the employer in question has treated others of the same class in a similar manner.
+This will be proven if the employer in question has treated others of the same class in a comparable manner.
 It may also be shown when there is testimony regarding specific employer statements that a reasonable person would define as biased.
 Furthermore, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.

 The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with specific agencies.
-A Cincinnati, Ohio lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.
+A Cincinnati, Ohio lawyer can help you file in a timely manner, and while your case is pending, they can help you in pursuing any available remedies.

 Life in Cincinnati